Logandv3/Logandv3/README.md

 - ❓ Do you have a question to ask me or knowledge to impart?
 I genuinely invite you to reach out so we can chat!

-- 💡 Useful Info About Me:  <br> I am fascinated by many science & engineering topics like applied physics, engineering and mathematics.
+- 💡 Useful Info About Me:  <br> I am fascinated by many science & engineering topics like especially physics, engineering and mathematics.
 I have been intrigued by human health & physiology since my first class in highschool.
 I am a proponent of supporting the mental health of family, friends and coworkers.
-I am a strong believer and from my perspective have yet to be proven wrong that there is something valuable to learn from every person that I interact with regardless of their personal orientation, skill level, positivity, social, cheerful, wary, bitter, angry, jaded, nasty, uncooperative or negative that person may seem.
+I am a strong believer (and have yet to be swayed from the belief) that there is something valuable to learn from every individual I interact with.
+This is true regardless of their personal orientation, skill level, attitude or how social, cheerful, wary, bitter, angry, jaded, nasty, uncooperative or negative that person may seem.

 - 🍿 Unnecessary Fact About Me:  <br> My music collection is pretty diverse.
 When playing on shuffle I frequently get the question, "What are we listening to right now?"